jupyterhub/repo2docker/docs/source/usage.rst

 Python 2.7, 3.5, and 3.6.
 In the case of this repo, a Python version is not specified in their configuation files and Python 3.6 is installed.

-`Python Data Scinece Handbook <https://github.com/jakevdp/PythonDataScienceHandbook>`_ uses a `requirements.txt file <https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/requirements.txt>`_ to specify its Python environment. ``repo2docker`` uses ``pip`` to install dependencies listed in the ``requirement.txt`` in the image.
+`Python Data Science Handbook <https://github.com/jakevdp/PythonDataScienceHandbook>`_ uses a `requirements.txt file <https://github.com/jakevdp/PythonDataScienceHandbook/blob/master/requirements.txt>`_ to specify its Python environment. ``repo2docker`` uses ``pip`` to install dependencies listed in the ``requirement.txt`` in the image.
 To learn more about